popcron/sheets/README.md

 There is also a smaller high level layer on top, which is useful for people who just need to access the data from a 2D array.

 ## Requirements
-- UnityEngine
 - .NET Framework 4.5

-## Removing the UnityEngine.dll dependency
+## Setting up the serializer
-This exists so that I could use it in my games.
-Taking the dll an adding it to your plugins folder will work out of the box.
-To remove this dependency, the SheetsClient contains two methods for serializing and deserializing json data.
-These methods can be rewritten to use any other JSON API, like Newtonsoft.Json.
+An abstract SheetsSerializer class exists so that you can use any JSON serializer you'd like.
+To use it with Unity, create a new class, inherit it from the SheetsSerializer class, implement the deserialize and serialize methods using the `JsonUtility` methods.
+Same would apply for Netwonsoft.Json or any other JSON library.

 ## Example
 The requirements to using the Google Sheets API, is to have the spreadsheetId and an access token.
 The spreadsheetId can be retrieved from a url.